 Your birds may or may not all molt at the same time.
 Last year, my birds all molted within a month.
 The coop looked like a feather bomb went off!
 This year, the hens have seemed to be taking turns with one starting to look scanty just as another regains her tail.

-Molting seems to be a rather individualized process, so just sit back, take some funny pictures of your dear, ugly birds, and trust they’ll be looking like themselves soon enough.
+Chicken molting seems to be a rather individualized process, so just sit back, take some funny pictures of your dear, ugly birds, and trust they’ll be looking like themselves soon enough.

-How To Manage The Flock During Molting
+How To Manage The Flock During Chicken Molting

 First off, don’t handle your birds if at all possible.
 Bare skin is sensitive, growing feathers are brittle, and the feather shafts are full of blood as the new plumes emerge.
 Breaking a growing feather could result in a lot of unnecessary blood loss and stress.
 All of this trauma can result in a chicken that doesn’t want to be pet, touched, or picked up.
 She’ll probably be more standoffish during molting anyway.